chasemcquown/high-five/README.md

     <img src="https://img.shields.io/badge/dotenv-green" />
 </p>

-# Description
+# 🔍Description

 Are you bored?
 Don't have plans tonight?
 We have the perfect app for you.
 This app will help you find a close-knit group of people that you can vent to about your problems or share your excitement about your team winning the championship.
-If you're new to town or just want to connect with new people join High 5!
-High 5! allows you to create blogs, interact with blogs, and follow current members that have similar interests as you.
+If you're new to town or just want to connect with new people join High ✋.
+High ✋ allows you to create blogs, interact with blogs, and follow current members that have similar interests as you.
 Sign up today!

 ## Table of Contents